 One hour's drive south of Rotorua, you'll find the bustling resort town of Taupo.
 An impressive lake is the lynchpin of a varied landscape offering all manner of activities and sights that will fix themselves in your memory: 220,000 litres of water per second pouring over Huka Falls or early morning sunshine sparkling on Lake Taupo against a backdrop of volcanic mountains.
 Helicopter to White Island or spend a peaceful afternoon fly fishing.
 Delightful golf courses and beautiful walks await visitors to Lake Taupo.

 Further south again, the small town of Turangi - on the southern shores of Lake Taupo - is the hub of trout fishing in the region.
-The drive around the eastern shore of the lake, from Taupo to Turangi, offers stunning views.
+The drive around the eastern shore of the lake, from Taupo to Turangi, offers stunning views and in the winter month River Birches Lodge is a convenient base for the nearby ski fields.

 River Birches Lodge is located just south of Turangi.